“A baby is born with a need to be loved – and never outgrows it.”

 Signs of a healthy baby will be similar for the first month.

 For weeks 2 through 4, the baby will continue to nurse at least eight times a day and have 2 to 4 yellow bowel movements daily.

 Wet diapers will likely occur between six to eight times per day with clear, not yellow, urine.

 The suck will strengthen, and you should see milk and continue to hear swallowing during feedings.

-However, in this 2nd to 4th week, you should make a note of anything that is out of the ordinary such as a baby not eating at least 8 times per day, infrequent or small stools, too few wet diapers, or if the urine becomes bright yellow.
+However, in this 2nd to 4th week, you should note anything that is out of the ordinary, such as a baby not eating at least eight times per day, infrequent or small stools, too few wet diapers, or if the urine becomes bright yellow.

 You should be able to measure an increase in your baby’s weight and length.

 Should the baby have a weak or tired sucking reflex, if you can’t hear swallowing, if the baby becomes sluggish, slow to respond, or refuses to sleep between feedings, these are all indications that something is not right?